leandrosardi/filtersjs/README.md

 # Events Handling

-You can catch the event when either a positive keyword is added,
+You can catch the event when either a value is added,

 ```html
 <input id='countries' style='width:750px;' />